-In response to this need for professional development, the Center offers the Program on Domestic Violence (PDV).
-The PDV offers an array of academic programs that are preparing current and future leaders to be catalysts for change in the non-profit and public sectors.
-The course curriculum for the following four academic programs combine online learning with intensive periods of study in Denver:
+In response to this need for professional development, the Center on Domestic Violence offers the Program on Gender-Based Violence (PDV).
+Formerly the Program on Domestic Violence, the PGV offers an array of academic programs that prepare current and future leaders to be catalysts for change in the non-profit and public sectors.
+We currently offer four graduate degree and certificate programs to meet these needs.

-- Well-trained leaders and managers for non-profit and public sector organizations working to stop
+- Well-trained leaders and managers for non-profit and public sector organizations who are working to stop violence against women.

-- Stable and effective service and advocacy programs, more options in service provision, reduced staff turnover, and organizations that become better agents for change in their communities.
+- Stable and effective service/advocacy programs that have more options in service provision, reduced staff turnover, and serve as better agents for change in their communities.

 - Enhanced family violence service provision, policymaking and advocacy in the nation.